mrphysics-bonn/python-ismrmrd-reco/README.md

 Reconstruction can be started via the script send_data.sh:
 - Install Gadgetron (https://github.com/gadgetron/gadgetron)
-- Optional: Install ismrmrd and siemens_to_ismrmrd (https://github.com/ismrmrd/siemens_to_ismrmrd) for Siemens datasets
+- Optional for Siemens Twix files: Install ismrmrd and siemens_to_ismrmrd (https://github.com/ismrmrd/siemens_to_ismrmrd) for Siemens datasets
-- Usage in terminal for example data: send_data.sh "ismrmrd_file/siemens_twix_file"
+- There is a convience script "send_data.sh" for sending the data to the client in the project folder.
+Usage: ./send_data.sh "ismrmrd_file/siemens_twix_file"
+- To run the example dataset, start the docker container and the server as described above and execute from the project folder: `./send_data.sh example_data/pulseq_gre_dataset.h5`
 ## Reconstruction of Pulseq data

 For reconstruction of Pulseq data, an additional protocol file has to be provided.
 This protocol file has to contain all necessary information for reconstruction such as counters, flags and other metadata.